CFD-FEA-SERVICE/CloudHPC/readthedocs/docs/scalability.md

 The cloudHPC platform is able to decompose the FDS simulation in some peculiar cases.
 This lets the user an easier way to achieve good scalability thanks to a mesh division performed by the system.
 The pre-conditions to meet in order to let the system decompose your mesh are:

 * Generate an input FDS file with just one _&MESH_ line.
-* A mesh with at least 40,000 cells.
+* The mesh must be made of at least 40,000 cells.
 * Select vCPU to be 4 or more.

 In these situations, the _output_ provides you the following plot when the mesh decomposition occurs: